 2. RFPs require State CIO approval prior to posting for all IT activities with lifecycle costs over $100K (based on Administrative Bulletin 3.5).

-3. Contracts and contract amendments require DII review and CIO approval for all IT activities with lifecycle costs over $100K (based on Administrative Bulletin 3.5). .
+3. Contracts and contract amendments require ADS review and State CIO approval for all:

 See Procurement Assistance for more information on RFPs and Contracts.